Firstpost

 More from World

-Ex-president Sarkozy to be released from prison three weeks into five-year term, French court rules Ex-president Sarkozy to be released from prison three weeks into five-year term, French court rules Why Nicolas Sarkozy may walk out of prison within 20 days of being imprisoned Why Nicolas Sarkozy may walk out of prison within 20 days of being imprisoned
+Ex-French president Sarkozy to be freed from prison pending appeal, court rules Ex-French president Sarkozy to be freed from prison pending appeal, court rules Why Nicolas Sarkozy may walk out of prison within 20 days of being imprisoned Why Nicolas Sarkozy may walk out of prison within 20 days of being imprisoned

 But the public prosecutor on Monday recommended that Sarkozy be freed pending his appeal and put under strict judicial supervision, with a ban on contact with other indicted individuals and witnesses involved in the proceedings.
 The prosecutor said that Sarkozy did not represent a flight risk.